Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 The article that comes from is titled “Can the Company That Built the Future Survive It?”
 Seven years later and it’s still a good question.
 Let’s look at that Christensen chart again:

-Now let’s look at a chart Anandtech made for their review of the iPhone-powering A14 chip.
+Now, let’s look at a chart AnandTech made for their review of the iPhone-powering A14 chip.
 This compares their benchmarks of Apple’s A-series with Intel’s fastest laptop chips over time (I added the red lines).

 Do those charts look the same to you?
 Because they are.

-So what’s Intel’s exposure here?
+So, what’s Intel’s exposure here?

 To begin with, 8% of Intel’s revenue comes from Apple, according to Bloomberg.
 Apple licenses other things from Intel like Thunderbolt, but most of that 8% is from Intel’s Client Platform line, their laptop/desktop chips.
 So that’s their front-loaded exposure over the next two years.